SteveDoyle2/pyNastran/docs_sphinx/quick_start/Installation.rst

 are consistent.  **With either distribution, both Python and all 3rd party packages will be installed.
 With base Python, you need to do that yourself.**

+**Note that Python 2.7.8+ is recommended** because:

+ * pyNastran is mainly tested against 2.7
+ * not everything in the OP2 has been switched over to unicode from bytes
+ * the GUI works

 Additional packages
 -------------------